Get estimate

 • Extreme

-This model is used specifically in a web-development field.
+This model is used specifically in the field of web development trends.
 The developers build multiple web prototypes in an HTML format with a services layer.
 Once all of them are tested, they are integrated into the final product.

 Key Features of Prototyping

-What does prototype stand out for?
+What does the prototype stand out for?
 Here are its main features:

-• Allows to get an early feedback on the product
+• Allows to get early user feedback on the product

 • Lets you identify the design and development mistakes